cstml/cstml.github.io/_posts/2020-12-01-hexadecimal.md

  - Sign bit complements
   - the sign changes
  - Ones' complement
-  - each bit changes to its oposite
+  - each bit changes to its opposite
  - Two's complement
-  - we take the one's complemnt and add 1 one to it.
+  - we take the one's complement and add 1 one to it.
-  - in essence this is the -2^n bit of the number - this stands to mathematica calculations
+  - in essence this is the -2^n bit of the number - this stands to mathematical calculations

 The complement used is usually two's complement